Supervisor Mandelman - Overview

 Supervisor Rafael Mandelman

 represents District 8 on the San Francisco Board of Supervisors.
-District 8 includes the Castro, Glen Park, Noe Valley, Diamond Heights, and Mission Dolores.
+District 8 includes the Castro, Glen Park, Noe Valley, Diamond Heights, Mission Dolores, and Cole Valley.
 Supervisor Mandelman is the only LGBTQ member of the Board of Supervisors.

 He currently serves as Vice-Chair of the Rules Committee and as a member of the Government Audit and Oversight Committee of the Board of Supervisors.
 He serves as Chair of the San Francisco County Transportation Authority, and represents San Francisco as a member of the Executive Board and Regional Planning Committee of the Association of Bay Area Governments and as Vice-Chair of the Transbay Joint Powers Authority Board of Directors.
 As part of the City’s COVID-19 response, Supervisor Mandelman served on the Economic Recovery Task Force.
 He previously served as a member of the Board of Supervisors Budget and Finance Committee and Budget and Appropriations Committee and was chair of the Public Safety and Neighborhood Services Committee.